Chinese Ambassador provides coronavirus update

 Among the passengers are 11 New Zealanders who are expected to be evacuated by Australia shortly.

-Prime Minister Jacinda Ardern said this morning they will be quarantined in Whangaparaoa once they return.
+Ardern said this morning they will be quarantined in Whangaparaoa once they return, and if any passengers did not want to take the Australian flight, they would face a 14-day quarantine period in Japan before being able to fly home.

-Wu said this morning she supported the extra quarantine period for the New Zealanders on the cruise ship in Japan for when they return to these shores.

-"I think 14 days of self-isolation is reasonable, as suggested by the medical experts."

 Two New Zealanders who were on the cruise ship have been diagnosed with the disease and are in hospital in Japan.